alefore/weblog/ten-years-of-edge.md

 The **benefits of making types immutable often outweigh the costs**.

-Every type must define `const` semantics that make it thread-compatible.
+Every type should define `const` semantics that make it thread-compatible.
 When you define a type
 you're actually defining two:
 the mutable `Type`
 and the immutable and thread-compatible `const Type`.

-When you expose an instance to multiple threads, you should only retain `const` access.
+Unless a class is explicitly marked as thread-safe, before exposing an instance to multiple threads, you should drop all non-`const` references.
 This is often (depending on the class) enough to avoid data races, reducing the challenge of writing concurrent code to simply managing object lifetimes.